-Dr Butler also holds a HDip in Teaching and Learning (UCC).
-He currently supervises five MSc Research Students in sports economics, in addition to delivering undergraduate modules in behavioural microeconomics and strategy.
+Dr Butler is the coordinator for incoming Erasmus students to the Department of Economics and has over a decade of experience teaching and supervising undergraduate and postgraduate students.
+He currently supervises MSc Research Students in sports economics, in addition to delivering undergraduate modules in behavioural microeconomics and strategy.

 - Sports economics

 |2018||BUTLER, D., BUTLER, R., DORAN, J., O'CONNOR, S. (2018).
 Explaining international footballer selection through Poisson modelling.
 Journal of Economic Studies. doi:10.1108/JES-10-2016-0194.
 Details|